 2. Climbing Harness – Petzl Corax

 There are three different types of climbing harnesses – sit harnesses (worn around the hips), chest harnesses (normally worn together with sit harnesses) and full-body harnesses.
 For via ferrata trails mostly sit harnesses are worn.
 However, if you are planning to carry a heavy backpack you might want to wear a full-body harness.
 The gravity points of full-body harnesses are placed higher than at sit harnesses.
 If you carry a heavy backpack with a sit harness, you could suffer additional injuries in case of a fall as the weight of the backpack could yank you backwards.

-We recommend the Petzl Aspir climbing harness (sit harness) but only for trips without a particularly heavy backpack.
-The Petzl Aspir climbing harness is very light and comfortable – also during rest phases because it has foam padded leg loops and waist belt.
+We recommend the Petzl Corax climbing harness (sit harness) but only for trips without a particularly heavy backpack.
+The Petzl Corax climbing harness is very light and comfortable – also during rest phases because it has foam padded leg loops and waist belt.
 The leg loops are adjustable and thus you can easily put the climbing harness on without first taking off your boots.
 Furthermore, due to the adjustable leg loops, the climbing harness will fit comfortably regardless of the clothing you wear.
-The climbing harness is equipped with a single tie-in point which allows you to easily attach the via ferrata set with a carabiner or a cow hitch knot.
-The climbing harness comes in three different sizes – M (fits waists from 53 – 72 cm), L (fits waists from 68 – 94 cm) and XL (fits waists from 86 – 110 cm).
+The climbing harness is equipped with a standard attachment point which allows you to easily attach the via ferrata set with a carabiner or a cow hitch knot.
+The climbing harness comes in two different sizes – M (fits waists from 65 – 96 cm) and L (fits waists from 76 – 107 cm).

 Weight: from 490 to 540 g (depending on the size)

 3. Climbing Helmet – Petzl Boreo

 Falling stones are very common on the generally steep via ferrata trails and therefore via ferrata trails require a helmet.

 Weight: from 285 g (depending on the size)